chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 connection, it indefinitely awaits a reply before sending another RPC request.

-NFS version 4 clients SHOULD reserve one RPC-over-RDMA version 2 credit to use for periodic server or connection health assessment.
+NFS version 4 peers SHOULD reserve one RPC-over-RDMA version 2 credit for periodic server or connection health assessment.
 Either peer can use this credit to drive an RPC request on an otherwise idle connection, triggering either a quick affirmative server response or immediate connection termination.

-In addition to network partition and request loss scenarios, RPC- over-RDMA version 2 transport connections can be terminated when a Transport header is malformed, Reply messages exceed receive resources, or when too many RPC-over-RDMA messages are sent at once.
+In addition to network partition and request loss scenarios, RPC-over-RDMA version 2 peers can terminate a connection when a Transport header is malformed or when too many RPC-over-RDMA messages are sent without a credit update.
 In such cases:

-* If a transport error occurs (e.g., an RDMA2_ERROR type message is received) before the disconnect or instead of a disconnect, the Requester MUST respond to that error as prescribed by the specification of the RPC transport.
+* If a transport error occurs (e.g., an RDMA2_ERROR type message is received) just before the disconnect or instead of a disconnect, the Requester MUST respond to that error as prescribed by the specification of the RPC transport.
 Then the NFS version 4 rules for handling retransmission apply.
 * If there is a transport disconnect and the Responder has provided